-XIII.
+XIV.
 Related Instruction Attendance

-Apprentices will attend the appropriate Technical College or other approved training provider and successfully complete the prescribed course materials for the trade for no fewer hours than specified in the Trade Information attached to these Standards unless otherwise approved by the Bureau and the State Committee.
+Apprentices will attend the appropriate Technical College or other approved training provider and successfully complete the prescribed course of instruction required by the committee for not less than 400 hours for Ironworkers and Ironworker (Assembler, Metal Buildings), unless otherwise approved by the Bureau and the State Committee.